Cavga1903/MyPortfolio/README.md

-# this is MyPortfolio of website and made by me. thank you.
+# this is My Portfolio on my website and was made by me. thank you.